zikula/ExtensionLibrary/Zikula/Module/ExtensionLibraryModule/docs/instructions.md

 Add a Post-Receive Hook
 ------------------------
 First, you'll need to create a post-receive hook on GitHub.
-Just follow the [step-by-step guide for adding a webhook](https://help.github.com/articles/post-receive-hooks) and set the URL to `http://ntq.zikula.org/library/postreceive-hook`.
+Just follow the [step-by-step guide for adding a webhook][webhook] and set the URL to `http://ntq.zikula.org/library/postreceive-hook`.

 Add a Manifest and Composer file to your Repository